ncou/translator/README.md

 ## License

-The Chiron Injector is free software.
+This package is free software.
 It is released under the terms of the MIT License.
 Please see [`LICENSE`](./LICENSE.md) for more information.